 This article goes into the details of the difference between acquirers, bank ISOs, and non-bank ISOs.
+If you wanted to dig deeper into issuing banks, read our article on what is an issuing bank.

 What is an acquirer in credit card payment processing?